Skip to main content

 Learn more about adding your own custom fields and other ways to use them in workflows here.

 Here's an example.
-Let's say we wanted to add a couple HOA-related steps to an onboarding process, but don't want those steps to appear for any property we are onboarding that isn't part of an HOA.
+Let's say we wanted to add a couple HOA-related steps to our Property Onboarding process, but don't want those steps to appear for any property we are onboarding that isn't part of an HOA.

 First, we'll create a custom field we can use to answer the question, "Is this property part of an HOA?"